CADPAT: Pattern variations

-Royal 22nd Regiment soldiers equipped with CADPAT TW and CADPAT WO variations.
+Royal 22^{e} Régiment soldiers equipped with CADPAT TW and CADPAT WO variations.

 The Canadian Armed Forces has developed four operational variations of CADPAT: temperate woodland (TW), arid regions (AR), winter operations (WO), and multi-terrain (MT).

 The temperate woodland pattern became the standard issue for Land Force Command in 2002, with the Air Command following suit in 2004.
-In 2021, the Canadian Armed Forces selected a new CADPAT variant, multi-terrain pattern, to replace the TW and AR patterns, with both being phased out over the coming years, and the MT-patterned uniform becoming the "daily wear" uniform.
+In 2021, the CAF selected a new CADPAT variant, multi-terrain pattern, to replace the TW and AR patterns, with both being phased out over the coming years, and the MT-patterned uniform becoming the "daily wear" uniform.